egonm12/css-workshop/README.md

 # Modern CSS crash course

 We're going to make a [toast notification](https://www.patternfly.org/pattern-library/communication/toast-notifications/).
-This might look like a simple UI element, but it allows us to touch on many CSS/layout concepts.
+This might look like a simple UI element — but looks can be deceiving!
+A well made toast allows us to touch on many CSS/layout concepts.

 The focus is on the HTML and the CSS you'll write.
 We'll do this as "close to the metal" as possible: no build tools, frameworks, processors or anything!
+We're not even going touching JavaScript.

 The goal is to get a few basic concepts right, and avoid legacy solutions, anti-patterns and bad practices.